odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 .. image:: ./media/automated_followups04.png
   :align: center

-Odoo defines several actions for every reminder:
+Twenty20 defines several actions for every reminder:

 -  **Manual Action:** assign a responsible that will have to call the customer
 -  **Send an Email:** send an email to customer using the provided text